DataStax-Academy/zdm-scenario-katapod/cleanup.md

 Finally, **destroy Origin** (gulp!).
-In this case it is easy, it's just a single-node Cassandra cluster. _Note: in an actual production setup, do not take this step lightly (by the way, it's a bit more than one node)!_
+In this case it is easy, it's just a single-node Cassandra cluster. _Note: in an actual production setup, you probably do not want to take this step lightly (and presumably it would be a bit more than one node)!_

 ```bash
 ### host